Flydiverny/react-grant/README.md

 ## Usage

 ### Grant
-Grant access to specific tress by using the `Grant`.
+Grant access to specific trees by using the `Grant`.

 ```js
 import { Grant } from 'react-grant';